hammerlab/genspio/README.md

   (default: 5. seconds).

-Here is an example of configuration with 2 additional testing shells, one of them happening over SSH (the target hosts does not need OCaml).
+Here is an example of configuration with 2 additional testing shells, one of them happening over SSH (the target host does not need OCaml).

 ```
 export single_test_timeout=10